AnyLog-co/documentation/metadata requests.md

 Data can be received as files in JSON format or can be collected by the node and transformed to files in JSON format.
 The JSON files are placed in a ***watch directory*** and ingested to the local database.
 The ***watch directory*** is determined by the configuration and when a file is placed in the directory, it is read and ingested by the local databases.
-A description of the directory structure of a node is available at the section [Local directory structure](https://github.com/AnyLog-co/documentation/blob/master/getting%20started.md#local-directory-structure).
+A description of the directory structure of a node is available at the section [Local Directory Structure](https://github.com/AnyLog-co/documentation/blob/master/getting%20started.md#local-directory-structure).
-The section [Adding Data](https://github.com/AnyLog-co/documentation/blob/master/adding%20data.md#adding-data-to-nodes-in-the-network) details explain how watch=directories are used and how data is added to nodes in the network using REST.
+The section [Adding Data](https://github.com/AnyLog-co/documentation/blob/master/adding%20data.md#adding-data-to-nodes-in-the-network) details how watch-directories are used and how data is added to nodes in the network using REST.
-The section [Using MQTT Broker](https://github.com/AnyLog-co/documentation/blob/master/mqtt.md#using-mqtt-broker) details how data is added to nodes in the network using a broker.
+The section [Using MQTT Broker](https://github.com/AnyLog-co/documentation/blob/master/mqtt.md#using-mqtt-broker) details how data is added using a broker.

 ### File names